Modern Slavery Act Statement

 Complaint Procedures – Global Ethics Hotline

-In addition, and in line with our company value of Integrity, anyone can report human rights-, ethics-, and compliance-related concerns directly to any level of internal leadership, as well as to Legal or Human Resources representatives.
+In addition, and in line with our company’s value of Integrity, anyone can report human rights- , ethics-, and compliance-related concerns directly to any level of internal leadership, as well as to Legal or Human Resources representatives.

-Reports of violations of law, the Code of Conduct, or other Company policies are rigorously investigated and documented.
+Reports of violations of law, or any Company policies are rigorously investigated and documented.

 Our non-retaliation policy ensures that retaliation against any person who lawfully and in good faith seeks advice, raises a concern, reports misconduct, or provides information in an investigation is strictly prohibited and will not be tolerated.

-The Supplier Code also indicates that any supplier’s unlawful retaliation against its employees, including the threat of reprisal, intimidation, or harassment, for reporting violations or cooperating in investigations, is prohibited.
+The Supplier Code also prohibits any supplier’s unlawful retaliation against its employees, including the threat of reprisal, intimidation, or harassment, for reporting violations or cooperating in investigations.

 Due Diligence, Risk Assessment and Management